September 15, 2020 at 12:00 PM (PDT)

 Applicant Status: Incoming Students and Continuing Students

 Killam Doctoral Scholarships are the most prestigious awards available to graduate students at UBC.
 Approximately 15-20 awards are made each year to the top doctoral candidates in the Affiliated Fellowships competition.
-The stipend for the 2018-2019 awards is $30,000 per annum for two years and a $2,000 allowance for research-related travel during the 24 months of the scholarship.
+At present, the Killam Doctoral Scholarship provides an annual stipend valued at $30,000 for two years plus a $2,000 allowance for research-related travel during the 24 months of the scholarship.

-Annual Value: $30,000 for two years and a $2,000 allowance for research-related travel during the 24 months of the scholarship.
+Value: $30,000/year for up to 2 years and a $2,000 allowance for research-related travel during the 2 years of the scholarship

 Months of Study

 - To be eligible to apply for Killam Doctoral Scholarship funding, applicants must have completed no more than 24 months of doctoral study as of the start date of the scholarship.
 Therefore, applicants to the 2021-2022 competition must have completed no more than 24 months of doctoral study as of 1 September 2021

 - specific, focused and feasible research question(s) and objective(s)